|

 individualities.
 Atoms can be perceived by consciousness but can not be

-perceived by feelings, i.e. atoms cannot be felt but possible to think of them.
+perceived by feelings, namely atoms cannot be felt but it is possible to think of them.

-essence of the world phenomena, and including form non-material essence of the
+essence of the world phenomena, and including form non-material human essence which is individuality.

 Among a huge variety of atoms there are four types which correspond with